Development of a nutritionally enhanced plant-based milk alternative beverage from Canadian oats and study of its hypoglycemic effects

 - Back to Project Listing

-The current project is a continuation of Dr. Chen’s previous work to address industry interest in using fractionated oat ingredients as a source of food product innovation.
+The project is a continuation of Dr. Chen’s previous work to address industry interest in using fractionated oat ingredients as a source of food product innovation.
 Research indicates that from a diabetic management perspective, a mere 1% decrease in glucose levels among diabetics can lead to a 21% decrease in death and a 37% decrease in heart attacks.
 Therefore, developing convenient diabetic-friendly drinks can help reduce the cost of treating people in Canada.

 The specific objectives in the next two years are to: